Class Utilities

 www.soklet.com(missing protocol)https://www.soklet.com/(trailing slash)https://www.soklet.com/test(trailing slash, path)https://www.soklet.com/test?abc=1234(trailing slash, path, query)

-- the URL prefix, or
+- the effective origin, or

 Optional.empty()if it could not be determined